MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/rate-limit.md

 | Get Conversations | 3600 | 3600 |

 >[!NOTE]
+>[!NOTE]
 > Previous versions of the `TeamsInfo.getMembers` and `TeamsInfo.GetMembersAsync` are being deprecated and will be throttled to 5 requests per minute and return a maximum of 10K members per team.
-Please refer to the [Bot API Changes for Team/Chat Members](resources/team-chat-member-api-changes.md) page to update your Bot framework SDK and code to use the latest paginated API endpoints.
+To update your Bot Framework SDK and code to use the latest paginated API endpoints, see [Bot API Changes for Team/Chat Members](resources/team-chat-member-api-changes.md).

 ## Per thread limit for all bots